mohitpai/journey-optimizer.en/help/using/audience/computed-attributes.md

 Computed attributes offer a versatile set of capabilities within Journey optimizer.
 You can use them for various purposes, such as personalizing message content, creating new audiences, or splitting journeys based on a specific computed attribute.
 For example, you can split a journey's path based on a profile's total purchases in the last three weeks, by adding a single computed attribute in a Condition activity.
 You can also personalize an email by displaying the most recently viewed item for each profile.

 Since computed attributes are profile attribute fields created on your profile union schema, you can access them from the Expression Editor within the **SystemComputedAttributes** field group.
-From there, you can then add computed attribute into your expressions, treating them like any other profile attribute to perform the desired operations.
+From there, you can add computed attribute into your expressions, treating them like any other profile attribute to perform the desired operations.

 ![](assets/computed-attributes-ajo.png)